cptpcrd/pypsutil/docs/index.rst

    Collect system-wide battery information.

-   If the system has only one battery (or no batteries), this should be equivalent to :py:func:`sensors_battery()`.
+   If the system has only one battery (or no batteries), this should be roughly equivalent to :py:func:`sensors_battery()`.
 If the system has more than one battery, this function will return totaled statistics for all batteries.